lunaroja/abrahamvelazquez.github.io/pages/resume.md

 JavaScript (TypeScript/React), CSS/Sass, HTML (Accessibility/Internationalization), Python, PHP

-Lead Front End Developer, on a wide variety of webapps, consumer focused sites and frameworks.
+Lead Front End Developer, on a wide variety of web apps, consumer focused sites and frameworks.

 Speaker and presenter on various topics in development and design.